tylerdemier/tdmsports/README.md

 **NodeJS**
 1. Open a cmd.
-2. Navigate to the following directory: `\TDMSports\tdmsportsLogin`
+2. Navigate to the following directory: `tdmsportsLogin`
 ```
-cd TDMSports/tdmsportsLogin
+cd tdmsportsLogin
 ```
 3. Run the following command:
 ```